EmpTec/KLangCompiler/README.md

 - --no-main:       Do not generate main function, will be generated as 'start'.
 Useful for testing

 The makefile can be used to perform various functions more easily:
-- `make build` simply buildy the compiler
+- `make build` simply builds the compiler
 - `make clean` cleans up all generated output
-- `make` generated code.s from code.k in root folder
+- `make` generates code.s from code.k in root folder
 - `make pretty` prettifies code.k and writes to pretty.k
 - `make eval` evaluates code.k
 - `make test` runs tests from src/test/